Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: Quadratic Convergence of the Oblique Rayleigh-Ritz

-where $\Pi(Q) \defeq Q(Q^*Q)^{-1}Q^*$ denotes the $\ell_2$-orthogonal projection onto $\text{range}(Q)$ (similarly for $\Pi(Q_{\Lcal})$); see, e.g., \cite[section~4.3.1]{saad_numerical_2011}.
+where $\Pi(Q) \defeq Q(Q^*Q)^{-1}Q^*$ is the $\ell_2$-orthogonal projection onto $\text{range}(Q)$ (similarly for $\Pi(Q_{\Lcal})$); see, e.g., \cite[section~4.3.1]{saad_numerical_2011}.
 In other words, $\sigma_{\bv}$ (resp., $\sigma_{\bu}$) measures the component of the exact eigenvector $\bv$ (resp., $\bu$) that lies outside the subspace spanned by $Q$ (resp., $Q_{\Lcal}$).
 These inequalities highlight that convergence depends critically on the alignment of the subspace $Q$ and $Q_{\Lcal}$ with the true right and left invariant subspaces.
 Importantly, even if $Q$ approximates $\bv$ well, there is no guarantee that $Q_{\Lcal}$ approximates $\bu$ equally well.
-When the magnitudes of $|\sigma_{\bu}|$ and $|\sigma_{\bv}|$ differ significantly, the product $|\sigma_{\bu}\sigma_{\bv}|$ in the error bound becomes dominated by the larger term, leading to only linear rather than quadratic convergence. \\\\ Ideally, we seek a dual basis $Q_{\Lcal}$ such that the components of $\bu$ and $\bv$ outside their respective subspaces are of similar magnitude, i.e.,
+When the magnitudes of $|\sigma_{\bu}|$ and $|\sigma_{\bv}|$ differ significantly, the product $|\sigma_{\bu}\sigma_{\bv}|$ in the error bound becomes dominated by the larger term, leading to only linear rather than quadratic convergence.
+Ideally, the dual basis $Q_{\Lcal}$ should ensure that the components of $\bu$ and $\bv$ outside their respective subspaces are of similar magnitude

+ensuring that the convergence of the Ritz values is as fast as possible.
+We will see that this ideal equality holds with our choice of $Q_{\Lcal}$ established in \eqref{eqn::left_basis_hermitian_rr}.